 The Journal of Legal Nurse Consulting

-The Journal of Legal Nurse Consulting (JLNC) is the official publication of the American Association of Legal Nurse Consultants (AALNC) and is a quarterly, refereed journal freely available electronically to members of AALNC and the general public.
+The Journal of Legal Nurse Consulting (JLNC) is the official publication of the American Association of Legal Nurse Consultants (AALNC) and is a quarterly, peer reviewed journal freely available electronically to members of AALNC and the general public.
 AALNC

 The Journal of Legal Nurse Consulting is available online free of charge, but now you have the opportunity to receive a hard copy of the journal, physically mailed to you, for an additional cost.
-If you are not yet a member of AALNC, you can add the physical subscription when you become a member.
-If you are already a member, you can add a subscription to the physical journal by going to your AALNC profile, clicking the ellipsis ("...") on the right hand side, and selecting "Add Membership Package(s)."
-If you have questions, please contact email@example.com.
+This subscription will allow you to receive two physical issues of the 2019 journal.

-The Journal of Legal Nurse Consulting (JLNC), a refereed publication, is the official journal of the American Association of Legal Nurse Consultants (AALNC).
-We invite interested nurses and allied professionals to submit article queries or manuscripts that educate and inform our readership about current practice methods, professional development, and the promotion of legal nurse consulting within the medical-legal community.
+The Journal of Legal Nurse Consulting (JLNC), a peer reviewed publication, is the official journal of the American Association of Legal Nurse Consultants (AALNC).
+We invite interested nurses and allied professionals to submit article queries or manuscripts that educate and inform our readership about current practice methods, legal issues, professional development, and the promotion of legal nurse consulting within the medical-legal community.
 Manuscript submissions are peer-reviewed by professional LNCs with diverse professional backgrounds.

 We particularly encourage first-time authors to submit manuscripts.
 The editor will provide writing and conceptual assistance as needed.